Sugar-Free Meringue Cookies

 My Curated Tastes is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 Everyone loves a shortbread cookie.
 They are buttery and slightly crisp on the outside.
 Always reminds me of the holidays since so many people will make batches of these as gifts.
 If you want to really impress those on your cookie gift list, embossing them is the coolest thing you will ever do.
 It is easy, adds no extra work to making your cookies and only requires a special embossing rolling pin.
 They aren’t expensive at all and they come in all different kinds of prints so you can use them all year round.
 Personally, I think embossed rolling pin shortbread cookies are genius.
+Of course you can’t go wrong with a good ‘ole cherry, pecan, chocolate chip & oatmeal cookie (no decorating required here either) but if you want something special, this might be it!
+And if shortbread cookies are your jam, be sure to try my cranberry pistachio shortbread cookies with white chocolate – so good!

 This is a basic recipe and very hard to mess up… LOL.
 So make a batch (or several) and enjoy them yourself or gift wrap them as gifts.
 For tips on wrapping your cookies, head over to my post on Wrapping Candy, Nuts & Baked Goods for some inspiration.
 Have fun with this recipe, your friends, family and coworkers are going to love these.